First Boston: 2020s: Revival of the "First Boston" Brand

-On October 27, 2022, Credit Suisse announced a "radical" restructuring of its investment bank taking "extensive measures" which will see it return to the "First Boston" brand as an independent Capital Markets and Advisory bank.
+On October 27, 2022, Credit Suisse announced a "radical" restructuring of its investment bank, taking "extensive measures" which will see it return to the "First Boston" brand as an independent Capital Markets and Advisory bank.
+The investment bank First Boston continues to exist as an independent spin-off of the former Credit Suisse First Boston since the takeover of Credit Suisse by UBS.